leobouts/Madclip_SuperSnaker/README.md

 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./SnakeGame`.

+## Rubric Points

+1. The project demonstrates an understanding of C++ functions and control structures.
+2. The project uses Object Oriented Programming techniques.
+3. Classes use appropriate access specifiers for class members.
+4. The project reads data from a file and process the data, or the program writes data to a file.
+5. The project accepts user input and processes the input.
+6. The project has input validation.

+## Additional Functionality

+1. A command line menu with a nice flow.
+2. Highscore is maintained in a txt file.
+3. New snake and food images with SDL functions.
+4. A special type of food that has more points.